hicaoc/nrllink-web/docs/vue3-migration.md

 - Let ElMessage use native stacking offsets to avoid overlap while keeping top-center alignment

 - Add subtle translucency to toast background for softer look

+- Switch router history to hash mode to avoid 404 on hard refresh